The Upcoming Mercury Retrograde Is Going To Cause Some Chaos

 Mercury doesn't necessarily like being in Taurus, since the planet often wants to go, go, go, while the sign is all about feeling slow, slow, slow.
 We'll feel the urge to take our time and chill out, but because of the retrograde motion of the Planet of Communication, this energy could be to our detriment.
 While it's important to let your self rest — we know that burnout is real — keep yourself aware of when leisure becomes laziness.

-While the transit is in Taurus, Mercury will be locked in a tight square with Saturn in Aquarius, which Montúfar says "will translate into limitations and challenging situations with authority figures."
+While the transit is in Taurus, Mercury will be locked in a close square with Saturn in Aquarius, which Montúfar says "will translate into limitations and challenging situations with authority figures."
 Now is the time for us to focus our energy on discerning what is useful to us and what is not.
 "Since Saturn is the Planet of Time, the work and mental energy we invest now will be worth it in the long run," she says.

 Advertisement